Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Experimentation and evaluation

 The results of this analysis are shown in Figure~\ref{fig:bestparams}, where each line represents a set of parameter combinations that leads to the discovery of the best model(s).
 Information on the frequency and entropy of the corresponding leaf in the decision tree is included as well.

-\FloatBarrier For \texttt{Sepsis} the overall best scoring model requires the lowest investigated value of $\tau$, that is $0.3$.
+For \texttt{Sepsis} the overall best scoring model requires the lowest investigated value of $\tau$, that is $0.3$.
 Additionally, $\delta$ should either be ignored completely by using the $\texttt{adapt}_\textit{noDelta}$ adaption function or set to the largest value.
-Slightly lower values of $\delta$ paired with the less constraining relative fitness can be combined with $\texttt{adapt}_\textit{constant}$, i.e., always using the maximum value for $\delta$, or $\texttt{adapt}_\textit{linear}$ with larger steepness values.
+Slightly lower values of $\delta$ paired with the less constraining relative fitness can be combined with $\texttt{adapt}_\textit{constant}$, i.e., always using the maximum value for $\delta$.
 All in all, the parameters indicate that rather restricting places with comparatively low fitness must be accepted to discover models with higher quality for the \texttt{Sepsis} log.
 This makes sense in the context of the large variety of traces without clear main behavior, i.e., all trace variants have similarly low frequency.
 However, the large \texttt{HM} value of the models discovered with those parameter settings is mostly based on scoring high precision, which is also due to $5$ activities not being included.
-Choosing $\tau = 0.7$ together with relative fitness and no $\delta$-based limitation ($\texttt{adapt}_\textit{noDelta}$) balances fitness and precision such that the highest-scoring model that includes all log activities can be discovered.
+Choosing $\tau = 0.7$ or larger together with relative fitness balances fitness and precision such that the highest-scoring model that includes all log activities can be discovered.

 For the \texttt{RTFM} event log the use of combined fitness is a prerequisite to discovering the best-scoring models.
 In contrast to \texttt{Sepsis}, larger values of $\tau$ seem important: a choice $\tau=0.5$ or $\tau=0.8$ while ignoring $\delta$ ($\texttt{adapt}_\textit{noDelta}$) results in a high-quality model.
-In particular, $\tau=0.5$ results in the highest scoring model without dead transitions.
-Alternatively, $\tau=0.8$ can be combined with large values of $\delta$ and/or {lenient delta adaptations, e.g., adaptions functions combined with a larger steepness value to quickly grow more permissive, or with artificial tree depth. }
+Alternatively, $\tau=0.8$ can be combined with large values of $\delta$.
+In this case, the highest scoring model in general and with full activity-coverage coincide.

 For the \texttt{Teleclaims} event log the set of best-scoring models coincides with the set of best-scoring models without dead transitions.
 A $\tau$ value of at most $0.4$ is a prerequisite.
 Combining a $\delta \geq 0.15$ with the constant adaption function results in a high-quality model.
-Gradually adapting $\delta$ using linear or sigmoid adaption requires larger values of $\delta$ and high steepness $s$. {The linear adaption, which grows the adapted $\delta$ faster in the beginning, allows for these values to be slightly lower.}
+Gradually adapting $\delta$ using sigmoid adaption requires larger values of $\delta$ and high steepness $s$.